Although highly unlikely, Bruce Power is prepared for all types of incidents

 As part of our Operating License, Bruce Power maintains a robust and multi-faceted emergency response program.

-This includes an award-winning security service, a fully equipped fire department and an ambulance service, which are all part of our Emergency Protective Services division, which is capable of round-the-clock response.
-We have seven fire pump trucks that can provide an external source of water to station fire water systems which, in turn, are used as an emergency cooling water source for critical systems.
+This includes an award-winning security service and a fully equipped fire department, which are part of our Emergency Protective Services division, which is capable of round-the-clock response.
+We have five fire pump trucks that can provide an external source of water to station fire water systems which, in turn, are used as an emergency cooling water source for critical systems.

 Regulated by the Canadian Nuclear Safety Commission